cmakkaya/mssql-server-handson/README.md

 For Microsoft SQL Server, we will first prepare Dockerfiles and then create two Docker containers from them.
 One holds a Microsoft SQL database, and the other holds a Web Server (Apache) with a pre-defined PHP script in order to test the Database.
 We will write the Dockerfiles, and install a proper driver to connect to the Microsoft SQL Server step by step by looking at the relevant Microsoft and Docker Hub pages.

 We will write a Launcher, which starts both containers.
 For this, firstly, We will write a Docker Compose file for Docker containers.
-Then, write a "task definition file" for Amazon Container Service (ECS), and finally, write "Kubernetes yaml file" for Elastic Kubernetes Service (EKS).
+Then, write a "task definition file" for Amazon Container Service (ECS), and finally, write a "Kubernetes yaml file" for Elastic Kubernetes Service (EKS).

 ## Running with the Docker Compose file